AnishChhetry/instagram-reel-automation-bot/README.md

 ### **5. Configure Your Credentials**

--   Navigate to the `config/` directory.
--   Create a file named `.env`.
+-   Navigate to the `config/` directory and create a file named `.env`.
--   Open the `.env` file and fill in your credentials.
+-   Fill in your credentials as shown below.

 ```ini
 # Meta/Instagram API Credentials